kbob/kerfburn/doc/dev/specificode.md

 A Z microstep is ~0.000165 millimeters (0.0000065 inch).

-#### x0, y0, z0 &mdash;  Initial X, Y, Z Param
+#### mt &mdash; Move time
 *unsigned integer*
-Reciprocal of initial x, y, or z motor velocity.
-Expressed in ticks per microstep

-#### xa, ya, za &mdash; X, Y, Z Acceleration
-*signed integer*
-X, Y, or Z Acceleration.
-Acceleration in microsteps per 16777216 clock ticks (roughly 1.05 seconds).
+Duration of next move in CPU clock ticks.
+The CPU clock ticks at 16 MHz.

 #### ls &mdash; Laser Select